-Explanation: The log file is a useful tool for diagnosing problems.
+- Explanation: The log file is a useful tool for diagnosing problems.
 It is an ASCII file that records Internet Access activity and provides a variety of configuration, message flow, and productivity information.
-The log file contains the same information that scrolls in the message log portion of the of the Internet

-Agent console.

-Action: You can adjust the amount of information a log file records using the Log Settings page in

-ConsoleOne, the log startup switches, or the keystroke menu in the Internet Agent console.
-For more information, see "Using Internet Agent Log Files" in "Internet Agent" in the GroupWise 6.5 informational messages.
-Most of these messages are informational only.
+The log file contains the same information that scrolls in the message log portion of the of the Internet Agent console. - Action: You can adjust the amount of information a log file records using the Log Settings page in ConsoleOne, the log startup switches, or the keystroke menu in the Internet Agent console.
+For more information, see "Using Internet Agent Log Files" in "Internet Agent" in the GroupWise 7 Administration Guide.